 Christopher Bader.
 Co-Principal Investigator on Learning from the Past and Building for the Future: Designing and Disseminating Measures of Spiritual Information for a New Era.
 Templeton Foundation. ($992,034).
 Dates: Fall 2011—Fall 2013.

 Christopher Bader.
 Principal Investigator.
 Gabrielino/Tongva Indian Religion and Spirituality- A Mixed Methods Approach. ($323,735).
 Application to National Science Foundation.

 Larry Iannaccone and Jared Rubin.
 The RES Research Initiative: Bringing New Methods, Minds, and "Marriages" to the Study of Religion, Economics, and Society.
 Templeton Foundation. ($325,000).
 Dates: August 1, 2011 - July 31, 2014.

 Other Private foundations: Iannaccone and Bader have received substantial support from Lilly, Pew, the Louisville Foundation, and others.

 Bader, Christopher, Joseph O. Baker and Andrea Molle.
 Forthcoming, 2012.
 "Countervailing Forces: Religiosity and Paranormal Belief in Italy."
-Journal for the Scientific Study of Religion.
+Forthcoming in Journal for the Scientific Study of Religion.